CowDogMoo/warpgate/docs/faq.md

 ### Why does Warpgate require Linux for native execution?

-Warpgate uses Buildah as a library for container operations.
-Buildah requires Linux kernel features for:
+Warpgate uses BuildKit as a library for container operations.
+BuildKit requires Linux kernel features for:

 - Container namespaces